-Try it steamed, sauted, roasted, blanched or raw in your meals, adding it to salads, soups, stews, curries, stir fry’s, side dishes, you name it, you can add it!
+Try it steamed, sauteed, roasted, blanched or raw in your meals.
+Add it to salads, soups, stews, curries, stir-fries and side dishes.
+You name it, you can add it!

-Asparagus is yet another delectable veggie that not only tastes great, but is so so good for you!
+Asparagus is yet another delectable veggie that not only tastes great but is so so good for you!
+A true spring delight.

 Asparagus is a fantastic food for naturally detoxing the body and helping to cleanse the digestive system.